 top of page

-About the book, A Few Bad Men.
+About the book, A Few Bad Men

-It is the incredible true story of an elite team of U.S. Marines set up to take the fall for Afghanistan war crimes they did not commit—and their leader who fought for the redemption of his men.
+A Few Bad Men is the incredible true story of an elite team of U.S. Marines set up to take the fall for Afghanistan war crimes they did not commit—and their leader who fought for the redemption of his men.

 Ambushed in Afghanistan and betrayed by their own leaders—these elite Marines fought for their lives again, back home.